 - Whereas, PE funds closed-end funds.

 - They are frozen funds in the very long- term.

 - Funds will be with the investor only when the fund manager releases the funds.

 - May take a decade to release your first investment.

-- The real estate private equity Los Angeles is a good example of this.
+- Real estate private equity in Los Angeles is a good example of this.